ksu-is/Cinemize---Letterboxd-Watch-List-Randomizer/projectroadmap.md

 sized/sm/upload/42/jf/mv/p5/Color%20Me%20True%20(2018) -120
 0-1200-675-675-crop-000000.jpg?v=286f681a86">)
 - [x] Update README to include instructions on how to use this app (downloads, wait times etc)
-- [ ] Research/Find a way to either use a flask or GUI, so users can interact with the code
+- [x] Research/Find a way to either use a GUI, so users can interact with the code
 - [x] Commit at least 6 code changes of significant size and explain what you did
 - [x] tracking your progress on planned and emerging tasks in my projectroadmap.md
 - [ ] Turn in Sprint #2 quiz on D2L